georgeyounes/CRIMP/README.md

 ## Installation

-At the moment, CRIMP can be installed locally after pulling the directory or simply downloading and untarring it.
+At the moment, CRIMP can be installed locally after cloning the directory or simply downloading and untarring it.
 Then from the CRIMP root directory:

 ```bash
   python -m pip install .